DHR-Store/AI_desktop_controller/README.md

 # 🔥 What is AI Desktop Controller?

-AI Desktop Controller ek intelligent automation system hai jo:
+AI Desktop Controller is an intelligent automation system that allows you to:

-✅ PC ko voice se control karta hai
+✅ Control your PC using voice commands
-✅ Commands ko samajhta hai
+✅ Understand and execute smart commands
-✅ Smartphone se remote control allow karta hai
+✅ Remotely control your PC from a smartphone
-✅ System level automation karta hai
+✅ Perform system-level automation
-✅ Fully Local – No Cloud Required
+✅ Operate fully locally — No cloud dependency

 ---

 # ✨ Core Features

 ## 🖥 Full Desktop Control

 - Open / Close Applications
-- File & Folder Control
+- File & Folder Management
 - Shutdown / Restart / Sleep
 - Volume & Media Control
 - Browser Automation